s0phgrggs/neural_network/README.md

 ## Dataset
 The model uses the MNIST handwritten digit dataset.
-Each example contians:
+Each example contains:
 - One label representing 0-9
 - 784 pixel values representing a 28x28 image
-Each of these is then converted into a vector of 784 pixels which are then normalised to hold a value of 0-1.
+Each image is flattened into a vector of 784 pixel values and normalised to the range 0–1.
+Normalisation improves training stability by keeping the input values on a consistent scale, making gradient descent more effective.

-This improves the training stability as it makes the inputs easier for the optimation algorithm to work with.
+The network consists of:

-The network contains an input layer of 784 neurons, a hidden layer of 64 layers, ReLU activation, an output layer of 10 neurons, softmax activation and prediction.
+- An input layer of 784 neurons
+- A hidden layer of 64 neurons using ReLU activation
+- An output layer of 10 neurons using Softmax activation

 The parameters are:
 - W1: (64, 784)